Dynamic Variables

 hero_section:

-desc: "Follow me on Twitter: {{custom.twitter_handle}}"Recursive Resolution
+desc: "Follow me on Twitter: {{vars.twitter_handle}}"Recursive Resolution

 The resolution engine supports deep nesting.
 A variable can reference another variable which in turn references a system or environment key.